mmmangooo/Milestone-Project2/TESTING.md

 1. As a first time user, I want to quickly get an overview of what this site is for

-    * The landing page displays an image showing an adult and several children walking in nature, and the heading on this page tells that ypu can find places to hike with your children with the help from this site
+    * When the user enters the site, the first thing they see is the landing page.
+The landing page displays an image showing an adult and several children walking in nature, and the heading on this page tells the user that they can find places to hike with your children with help from this site

 ![Image of landing page](./assets/images/landing-page.png)

 2. As a user, I want to be able to easily navigate to different pages on the site and back again

-    * A navigation bar is present on all pages except from the landing page and it contains links to all pages
+    * The user finds a navigation bar on all pages except from the landing pages
+    * When the user clicks one of the links in the navigation bar they is taken to the chosen page
-    * A logo is present in navigation bar, in the top left hand side of the screen, on all pages except for landing page, and this logo when clicked takes the user back to landing pag
+    * When the user clicks the logo in the top left hand side of the navigation bar, they is taken back to landing page
-    * The footer contains link to all pages except from landing page, which ensures that the user can navigate to different pages from the bottom of pages as well
+    * The user finds navigation links in the bottom of the page as well, and when the user clicks one of these they is taken to the chosen page

 ![Image of navigation bar](./assets/images/navbar.png)
 ![Image of footer navigation links](./assets/images/footer.png)

 2. As a hiker with children, I want to easily find suitable hiking trails in the area of Södertörn

-    * The map page provides a map showing the area of Södertörn with pins marking different locations from where the user can access hiking trails in this area
+    * On the map page, the user finds a map showing the area of Södertörn with pins marking different locations from where the user can access hiking trails in this area
     * When the user clicks a pin on the map an info window appears and shows an overview of what services are accessible on that location, providing the user with information aiding in a decision about what hiking trail might be suitable